What is a Surge in Scuba Diving?

 Surges are a potential hazard for scuba divers, but they can be avoided by taking the proper precautions.
 By being aware of the weather conditions, choosing a dive site that is protected from the wind and waves, and being careful when entering and exiting the water, you can help to reduce your risk of being caught in a surge.

-Read More Can you wear a bikini scuba diving
+Read More Can you breathe through your nose while scuba diving